oracle/weblogic-kubernetes-operator/docs-source/content/faq/volumes.md

   storageClassName: slow
 ```

-To provide access to this claim to all managed servers in the `cluster-1` cluster, specify the following
+To provide access to this claim to all Managed Servers in the `cluster-1` cluster, specify the following
 in your [domain resource](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/docs/domains/Domain.md):

 ```